OWASP/owasp-mastg/Document/0x04f-Testing-Network-Communication.md

 Intercept the tested app's incoming and outgoing network traffic and make sure that this traffic is encrypted.
 You can intercept network traffic in any of the following ways:

 - Capture all HTTP(S) and Websocket traffic with an interception proxy like OWASP ZAP or Burp Suite and make sure all requests are made via HTTPS instead of HTTP.
 - Interception proxies like Burp and OWASP ZAP will show HTTP(S) traffic only.
-You can, however, use a Burp plugin such as [Burp-non-HTTP-Extension](https://github.com/summitt/Burp-Non-HTTP-Extension) or the tool [mitm-relay](https://github.com/jrmdev/mitm_relay) to decode and visualize communication via XMPP and other protocols.
+You can, however, use a Burp plugin such as [mitm-relay](https://github.com/jrmdev/mitm_relay) to decode and visualize communication via XMPP and other protocols.

 > Some applications may not work with proxies like Burp and ZAP because of Certificate Pinning.
 In such a scenario, please check "Testing Custom Certificate Stores and SSL Pinning".